GULibrarySandbox/advanced-data-wrangle-old/content/4-lesson.md

 - 251 rows have a new variable value added of a camera located in the street.
 - `Sort`  the new column  `Camera_Street`  to view the records that have data for this variable.

-We could have added the data from the  `Camera_Street_Suburb column` using the same stepa above.
+We could have added the data from the  `Camera_Street_Suburb column` using the same steps above.

 - Close both projects.